BrunoSSantana/pokeholocron/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this api
+Technologies that we used to develop this api

 - [Node.js](https://nodejs.org/en/)
 - [Express](https://expressjs.com/pt-br/)